mem48/geocompr/main.md

 The reliable `data.frame` (and modifications to it such as the `tibble` class used in the tidyverse) is the basis for data analysis in R.
 Extending this system to work with spatial data has many advantages.
-The most important one is that the accumulated know-how in the R community for handling data frames can be tranferred to geographic attribute data.
+The most important one is that the accumulated know-how in the R community for handling data frames can be transferred to geographic attribute data.

 Before proceeding to perform various attribute operations on a dataset, let's explore its structure.
 To find out more about the structure of our use case dataset `world`, we use base R functions for working with tabular data such as `nrow()` and `ncol()`: